Todd DeSorbo: NC State associate head coach, 2011-2017

-University of Virginia Head Swim Coach, 2017 to Present
+University of Virginia head swim coach, 2017–present

-After DeSorbo took the reins as Head Coach in 2017, the University of Virginia Women's Swim Team won five straight NCAA Championships from 2021-2025.
+After DeSorbo took the reins as head coach in 2017, the University of Virginia women's swim team won five straight NCAA Championships from 2021 to 2025.
 In DeSorbo's first year, the Women's team were Atlantic Coast Conference (ACC) Champions.
 The Women won again in 2020 and each year since.

 Virginia has gained national recognition with DeSorbo at the helm and has become the first Women's team in the ACC to ever win a National NCAA title.
-Virginia’s women have won repeated NCAA Championships (2021, 2022, 2023, 2024, & 2025) and in three consecutive years the men's team have improved to top 10 finishes.
-During the first four years of Desorbo's tenure, Virginia swimmers set 15 women’s swimming school records, and 15 men’s swimming school records.
-He has signed a contract extension to coach at least through the 2026-2027 season.
+Virginia's women have won repeated NCAA Championships (2021, 2022, 2023, 2024, & 2025) and in three consecutive years the men's team have improved to top 10 finishes.
+During the first four years of Desorbo's tenure, Virginia swimmers set 15 women's swimming school records, and 15 men’s swimming school records.
+He has signed a contract extension to coach at least through the 2026–2027 season.

 Coaching style

 In 2020, DeSorbo told an interviewer he is not an advocate of long warm up sets and does not believe in assigning extremely long yardage in practices as his primary goal for his Division 1 teams at Virginia.
-He assigns yardage according to how the team looks on a given day, and generally favors workout yardage within a threshold of 4000–5000 meters or around 2.8-3.0 miles, although the yardage is in reference to his Women's team.
+He assigns yardage according to how the team looks on a given day, and generally favors workout yardage within a threshold of 4000–5000 meters or around 2.8–3.0 miles, although the yardage is in reference to his women's team.
 This estimate may not apply when he is ramping up his training or preparing for Olympic or World competition.
 Virginia practices are often preceded by weights or dryland training, which reduces the need for long warm-ups.

-U.S. Olympic, International Coaching
+U.S. Olympic, international coaching

-2O21 Olympics Assistant Coach
+2O21 Olympics assistant coach

-In 2021, DeSorbo served as an Assistant coach for the US Swimming team in the Tokyo Olympics held that summer.
-They had been cancelled in 2020 due to the COVID virus.
+In 2021, DeSorbo served as an assistant coach for the US Swimming team in the Tokyo Olympics held that summer.
+They had been cancelled in 2020 due to the COVID-19 Pandemic.

-2022 World Championships Women's Head Coach
+2022 World Championships women's head coach

-DeSorbo was named as Head Coach for the 2022 FINA World Championships Women's team held in Budapest, Hungary in June and July.
+DeSorbo was named as head coach for the 2022 FINA World Championships Women's team held in Budapest, Hungary, in June and July.
 At the World's, American swimmers earned 45 medals, the most ever given to any team at the International championship.
 It was an impressive record count that exceeded the previous American record of 38, and may have been a factor in his selection to be U.S. Olympic Women's swim coach for 2024.

-2024 Olympics Women's Head Coach
+2024 Olympics women's head coach

-In September 2023, USA Swimming Managing Director, Lindsay Mintenko named DeSorbo Head Coach for the US Women's team at the 2024 Summer Olympics to be held in Paris, France, with Anthony Nesty to be Men's Head Coach.
+In September 2023, USA Swimming Managing Director, Lindsay Mintenko named DeSorbo head coach for the US Women's team at the 2024 Summer Olympics to be held in Paris, France, with Anthony Nesty to be men's head coach.

 Personal life

-Todd lives in Charlottesville, VA with his wife, Lauren Suggs, and their two children.
+Todd lives in Charlottesville, Virginia, with his wife, Lauren Suggs, and their two children.